Matthieu98/D_I_Project/Pages/Spotlight.md

 <br />

 ### How do I get an internship?
 Most employers would like for students to have some level of experience before graduating from college.
 The best way to do that is through an internship or co-op.
-You can find more information about Dell's internships here:
+You can find more information about Dell Technologies internships here:
 [Click Here](https://jobs.dell.com/category/internships-jobs/375-30225/24213/1)
 <br />